 Saudi Arabia is now offering an international bond that yields 4.6%.
 The WSJ writes…

 The $6.5 billion 30-year portion of Saudi Arabia’s bond is set to pay 2.1 percentage points more in yield than a comparable U.S. Treasury, or around 4.6%.
-That is a sizeable pickup in a world where developed-market bond yields are on (Read More….)
+That is a sizeable pickup in a world where developed-market bond yields are on the floor or in negative territory.

 The US national debt just broke above $19.5 trillion.
 Both Democrats and Republicans are to blame, but it is important to note that President Obama and Democrats increased the national debt more than all President’s before combined.